miwurster/spring-data-influxdb/README.md

 The primary goal of the [Spring Data](http://projects.spring.io/spring-data/) project is to make it easier to build Spring-powered applications that use new data access technologies such as non-relational databases, map-reduce frameworks, and cloud based data services.

-This modules provides integration with the [InfluxDB](https://influxdata.com/) database.
+This modules provides integration with the [InfluxDB](https://influxdata.com/) database and wraps the capabilities of the official [influxdb-java](https://github.com/influxdata/influxdb-java) library.

 ## Artifacts